jimblandy/otoshidama/README.md

 The file `envelope.pdf` is two pages, formatted for US letter paper.
-The colored flower goes on the outside; the marks on the other side show where to cut and fold the evelope.
+The colored flower goes on the outside; the marks on the other side show where to cut and fold the envelope.
 I followed the directions for “How to make an envelope 3:
 Petit Envelope” at [origami land].

 The images and code in this directory are licensed under the terms of the MIT